 Exchange Scholars-in-Residence, Center for Advanced Holocaust Studies and the Institut für Zeitgeschichte Dr. Björn Siegel

-During his tenure Dr. Siegel will continue his research on the ship as a place in Jewish history, specifically, European shipping companies and Zionist organizations in the context of the Jewish migration movement to Palestine (1920-1939).
-He plans to use the Museum’s collection of oral history; family papers, correspondences, and memoirs; photograph collections; and archival material from Zionist bodies in Eastern Europe and various state institutions.
-With these materials, he aims to investigate the transnational and trans-local place of the “ship”, (internal) conflicts between expectations and reality on board the ships, and how various organizing bodies influenced the migration processes.
+During his tenure, Dr. Siegel continued his research on the ship as a place in Jewish history, specifically European shipping companies and Zionist organizations in the context of the Jewish migration movement to Palestine (1920-1939).
+He used the Museum’s collection of oral histories; family papers, correspondences, and memoirs; photograph collections; and archival material from Zionist bodies in Eastern Europe and various state institutions.
+With these materials, he investigated the transnational and trans-local place of the “ship”, (internal) conflicts between expectations and reality on board the ships, and how various organizing bodies influenced the migration processes.
 He expects that the study of individual on-board experiences will add a new perspective to the on-going research project, “The ship as a place in Jewish history,” at the Institute for the History of the German Jews in Hamburg.

-Dr. Björn Siegel will be in residence at the Center through December 31, 2013.
-He may be contacted via e-mail at firstname.lastname@example.org.
+Dr. Siegel was in residence at the Mandel Center from September 1 to December 31, 2013.

 The 2013 Institut für Zeitgeschichte – United States Holocaust Memorial Museum Exchange Scholar Award has been made possible by the Curt C. and Else Silberman Foundation.